 I think it looks just perfect there.

-So here’s how I made this Grateful, Thankful, Blessed sign.
+So here’s how I made this sweet Grateful, Thankful, Blessed sign.

 I went down into the hoarder’s paradise…um, my garage and found this.